bsnk-dev/BAR-2/README.md

 # BAR 2.0
 Bann's Auto Recruitment Bot, with a beautiful web interface to explore and configure.
+Make sure to only use this application on your own private network.
+A VPN will NOT help.

 # What it does